rouskinlab/dreem/docs/source/module/aggregate/key_algos.rst

 .. code-block:: text

-    echo ">ref\nGGCGACACAGTCGACGGTTTTCACA">GGCGACACAGTCGACGGTTTTCACA.fasta
+    echo ">ref\nGGCGACACAGTCGACGGTTTTCACA">temp.fasta
-    Fold GGCGACACAGTCGACGGTTTTCACA.fasta GGCGACACAGTCGACGGTTTTCACA.ct
+    Fold temp.fasta temp.ct
-    ct2dot GGCGACACAGTCGACGGTTTTCACA.ct 1 GGCGACACAGTCGACGGTTTTCACA_dot.txt
+    ct2dot temp.ct 1 temp_dot.txt
-    cat GGCGACACAGTCGACGGTTTTCACA_dot.txt
+    cat temp_dot.txt

 .. note::

-    The files are named after the sequence, so you can use the same result files for the same sequence amongst different runs.
+    The results are stored in a temporary json file ``ledger.json``, so that if you predict multiple times the same sequence, you will not have to wait for the prediction to be done again.